-usage: list [-l] [lblade ...]
+'''

+usage: list [ -l ] [ lun ... ]

+'''

-The list command shows the logical blades currently exported by the appliance.
-If an lblade is not specified, all current logical blades are listed.
-Each line output lists the logical blade slot number, size, and state.
-An lblade's state is either online or offline, indicating whether or not it is accepting requests.
+The list command shows the LUNs currently exported by the appliance.
+If a lun is not specified, all current LUNs are listed.
+Each line output lists the LUN, size, and state.
+A LUNs's state is either online or offline, indicating whether or not it is accepting requests.

-The -1 (the letter "l") flag gives detailed information about the logical blade components.
-The first line in each record displays the slot number, size, and state of the lblade.
+The -1 (the letter "l") flag gives detailed information about the LUN's components.
+The first line in each record displays the LUN, size, and state of the LUN.
 The next indention level displays component RAID parts and their size, type, state, and during parity initialization/reconstruction, percentage completion.
 The state of the component RAID is one or more of:

-initing - RAID is initializing parity. recovering - RAID is rebuilding replaced component. degraded - RAID is operating with failed or missing components. failed - RAID has sustained too many component failures and is unusable. normal - RAID is operating normally.
+initing - RAID is initializing parity.

+recovering - RAID is rebuilding replaced component.

+degraded - RAID is operating with failed or missing components.

+failed - RAID has sustained too many component failures and is unusable.

+normal - RAID is operating normally.

 Following the RAID component at the next indention level are the drive components in the RAID, one per line.
-Each line displays the drive's RAID component address, state, size, and shelf.slot location.
+Each line displays the drive's RAID component address, state, size, and physical shelf.slot location.
 The state of the drive component is one of: